Tutorial

 In this tutorial, I want to go through how to build a custom select field that is used in Tailwind UI.
 And I will build it with Alpine JS and Phoenix LiveView.

-I will use one of the free examples from tailwind UI.
-And as you can see i can interact with select field by using keyboards and mouse.
+I will use one of the free examples from Tailwind UI.
+And as you can see I can interact with the select field by using keyboards and mouse.

-To implement this custom select fields is not straight forward and I want to go through how to timplement this in a Phoenix LiveView form.
+To implement this custom select field is not straightforward and I want to go through how to implement this in a Phoenix LiveView form.

 STEP 1 - Initial setup of the LiveView form